Ricardo281/data-platform-bfh/README.md

+# Data Platform

+This platform has been generated using [Platys](http://github.com/trivadispf/platys).

+It contains the following services using docker containers:

+* Cassandra
+* Spark
+* Zeppelin
+* Python
+* Minio / S3
+* Streamsets

-# Dataplatform on AWS Lightsail
+## Provision on AWS Lightsail

 Navigate to the [AWS Console](http://console.aws.amazon.com) and login with your user.
 Click on the [Lightsail service](https://lightsail.aws.amazon.com/ls/webapp/home/instances).

 ![Alt Image Text](./images/lightsail-homepage.png "Lightsail Homepage")

-## Provision instance

 Click **Create instance** to navigate to the **Create an instance** dialog.